 We — political, trade union, and community activists from different political backgrounds — have decided to constitute ourselves as the Labor and Community for an Independent Party (LCIP) with two intertwined objectives:

 Our first objective is to promote running independent labor-community candidates beginning in 2020 at a local and state level around a platform that embraces workers’ and communities’ pressing demands.
 The explicit aim is to advance the effort to build a mass working-class party rooted in unions, youth, and communities of the oppressed.
+With this objective, we will build support and principled unity with national liberation movements of Black people and other oppressed nationalities within U.S. borders in their community and electoral campaigns.
 The platforms of these independent candidates need to be discussed and approved by labor-community assemblies, and the candidates must be answerable to these assemblies and to the coalitions formed for this purpose.

 Our second objective is to promote widely in the trade union movement a committee that advocates for a Labor-Based Political Party.
 A resolution adopted by the October 2017 national convention of the AFL-CIO affirmed that, “whether the candidates are elected from the Republican or Democratic Party, the interests of Wall Street have been protected and advanced, while the interests of labor and working people have generally been set back.”
 A second convention resolution concluded that, “the time has passed when we can passively settle for the lesser of two evils politics.”
 The committee’s goal will be to promote the discussion inside the labor movement about the need to break with the “lesser of two evils politics” and to create a “Labor-Based Political Party” — a reference to the title of a forum organized by key labor officials at the October 2017 AFL-CIO convention.
 In order to create such a mass working-class party, we will organize to raise awareness in the unions of the need to break with the Democratic Party.